AXELWOHLIN/Half-Monte-Carlo-Methods/README.md

 the same library the script will still be able to produce a result when they are not.

 # Paper:
-The paper is available to view in the file called "Tova_Report"
+The paper is available to view in the file called "TOVA_Report.."

 # Installations:
 * The scripts found in this repository have an requirement of the PyNE module which installation instructions can be found on the pyne website: https://pyne.io/